Vincit/objection.js/examples/koa/README.md

 graph inserts, graph upserts etc. The code is modern ecmascript and it is transpiled to ES6 using babel.

-This example shares model classes with the express-es7 example and depends on those classes being in ../express-es7/src/models/.

 # Install and run

 ```sh